bruce-hill/tomo/docs/text.md

   empty text, the text will be split into individual grapheme clusters.

 **Returns:**
-An array of subtexts resulting from the split.
+A list of subtexts resulting from the split.

 **Example:**
 ```tomo